chrisbra/vim-show-char/README.md

 #ShowWhite plugin
 > A Vim plugin for displaying whitespace characters

-This plugin is inspired by a  [Quesiont on Stackoverflow](http://stackoverflow.com/questions/1675688) and allows to toggle displaying of space characters quickly.
+This plugin is inspired by a  [Question on Stackoverflow](http://stackoverflow.com/questions/1675688) and allows to toggle displaying of space characters quickly.

 ###Installation
 Use the plugin manager of your choice.
 Or download the [stable][] version of the plugin, edit it with Vim (`vim show-white-XXX.vmb`) and simply source it (`:so %`).
 Restart and take a look at the help (`:h ShowWhitespace.txt`)